bradyhajec/bradyhajec/README.md

 - Responsive interface built with Tailwind CSS

 ### [Cupola Engineering Ambassadors Site](https://event-tracker-green.vercel.app/) *(Preview)*
-Internal tooling for Auburn’s Cupola Engineering Ambassadors.
-Developed features to support:
-- Tour scheduling and volunteer coordination
-- Corporate outreach and event tracking
-- Admin access control and form management
+An internal platform for Auburn’s College of Engineering student leadership organization, designed to streamline operations and improve visibility.
+Features:
+- Allows ambassadors to view their recorded absences
+- Admins can manage member attendance, organization status, and ambassador details
+- Displays key organizational documents and leadership information
+- Built with **Angular** (frontend) and **NestJS** (backend)
+- Authentication implemented using **Passport JWT** with HTTP-only cookies
+- Deployed using **Vercel (frontend)** and **Railway (backend)**

 ---